ProNevros/ready-for-regex/README.md

 ### Grouping and Capturing

-The “Matching a Username” regex is fairly straightforward and open-ended about what it accepts.
-As regular expressions grow more complicated, you may check multiple parts of a string to determine that different sections fulfill different requirements.
-To break these sections up, you'll need to use grouping constructs.
+The Example we use is a whole mess.
+We understand small parts individually, and that's exactly what we want.
+A lot of the times, we need to seperate what parts have certain characters and symbols.

 The primary way you group a section of a regex is by using parentheses (()).
 Each section within parentheses is known as a subexpression.

 The following example contains two grouping constructs or subexpressions:

-(abc):(xyz)
+    (abc):(123)

 The first subexpression is looking for a part of the string that matches the string "abc" exactly.
-Similarly, the second subexpression is looking for "xyz".
+Similarly, the second subexpression is looking for "123".
 In between the subexpressions, we have a colon (:).
-Thus, the string "abc:xyz" would match, but the string "acb:xyz" would not.
-Unlike bracket expressions, subexpressions look for an exact match unless they're told to do otherwise.
+Thus, the string "abc:123" would match, but the string "acb:123" would not.

 Grouping constructs have two primary categories: capturing and non-capturing.
-The details about how capturing and non-capturing groups are used are beyond the scope of this tutorial.
-The important thing to understand is that capturing groups capture the matched character sequences for possible re-use (including a numbered backreference) while non-capturing groups do not.
-A grouping construct can be made non-capturing by adding the characters ?: at the beginning of an expression inside the parentheses.
+Learning how to use them both is a whole other tutorial.
+The important thing to know is that capturing groups capture the matched character sequences for possible re-use (including a numbered backreference) while non-capturing groups don't.
+You can make a group non-capturing with ?.
+Good thing our expression doesn't have that :D.

 ### Bracket Expressions